lexuancuong/aws-saa-c03/Networking.md

 2. **Use CloudFront to reduce egress costs** (CloudFront has slightly price than S3)
 3. **Use private IP addresses instead of public IPs**
 4. **Consider data transfer costs when choosing regions**

+# Elastic Load Balancer (ELB) Overview

+## Overview
+- Elastic Load Balancer (ELB) is an AWS-managed service that automatically distributes incoming traffic across multiple targets (e.g., EC2 instances, containers) to improve the availability and fault tolerance of your applications.

+## Types of Load Balancers

+### 1. **Application Load Balancer (ALB)**
+- **Purpose**: Works at the **application layer (Layer 7)** of the OSI model.
+- **Key Features**:
+  - Content-based routing (e.g., route traffic based on URL path or hostname).
+  - Supports WebSocket, HTTP/HTTPS traffic.
+  - Integrated with AWS WAF for security.
+  - Target groups can include EC2 instances, containers, or Lambda functions.

+### 2. **Network Load Balancer (NLB)**
+- **Purpose**: Works at the **transport layer (Layer 4)** of the OSI model.
+- **Key Features**:
+  - Handles high volumes of TCP/UDP traffic.
+  - Low latency and high performance.
+  - Static IP addresses or Elastic IPs.
+  - Best suited for real-time applications like gaming or VoIP.

+### 3. **Gateway Load Balancer (GWLB)**
+- **Purpose**: Designed to deploy, scale, and manage third-party virtual appliances.
+- **Key Features**:
+  - Operates at **Layer 3 (Network Layer)**.
+  - Routes traffic to appliance-based solutions (e.g., firewalls, intrusion detection systems).

+### 4. **Classic Load Balancer (CLB)** *(Legacy)*
+- **Purpose**: Supports both **Layer 4 and Layer 7** functionality but is considered legacy.
+- **Key Features**:
+  - Basic load balancing for EC2 instances.
+  - Does not support advanced features like host-based routing.

+---

+## Key Benefits of ELB
+- **High Availability**: Distributes traffic across multiple targets in multiple Availability Zones (AZs).
+- **Scalability**: Automatically scales to handle varying levels of traffic.
+- **Health Checks**: Monitors the health of targets and routes traffic only to healthy instances.
+- **SSL/TLS Termination**: Offloads SSL/TLS decryption to the load balancer, reducing the burden on backend servers.
+- **Integration with AWS Services**: Works seamlessly with Auto Scaling, Route 53, and CloudWatch.

+---

+## Pricing
+- **ALB**: Charged based on the number of Load Balancer Capacity Units (LCUs) and hours used.
+- **NLB**: Charged based on the number of connections and data processed.
+- **GWLB**: Charged for usage and data processing.

+---

+## Use Cases
+1. **Web Applications**: Use ALB for routing traffic to microservices or multiple applications.
+2. **Real-Time Applications**: Use NLB for low-latency, high-throughput workloads.
+3. **Third-Party Virtual Appliances**: Use GWLB to manage network traffic through security appliances.
+4. **Basic Load Balancing**: Use CLB for legacy or simple workloads.

+---

+## Example Architecture
+1. Users access the application via an **Application Load Balancer**.
+2. The ALB routes traffic to EC2 instances in an Auto Scaling group.
+3. Targets in the Auto Scaling group are automatically health-checked by the ELB.
+4. If a target fails, the ELB stops routing traffic to it.

+---

+Elastic Load Balancers are a core component for building highly available and fault-tolerant architectures on AWS.
+Understanding their features and use cases is crucial for passing AWS SAA-C03.

 # Other Services
 ## Elastic Network Adapter (ENA)